 Two Axis Robots (X and Y-Direction) are used for simple tasks that require motion of parts from one location to another along the same plane.
 The extra degree of freedom allows for setup that would be unattainable with the one axis but not warranting a three axis.
 Two axis automation could be a device that moves in a typically vertical and horizontal axis, which could be two horizontal tracks in different directions.
 The most modern e-commerce facilities utilize floors of robots that move in a matrix across 2 axis.

 Three Axis Automation – Three degrees of freedom automation could be a system that can move in an X and Y direction over a part and that picks inserts from a rack using vacuum instead of an end effector with grips and drops the inserts into holes in a part, perhaps a casting or injection molded plastic.
-Examples of a three axis robot can include a gantrrobotic system, with overhead motion in a plane with an extendable downward arm to allow for some type of operation such as painting that doesn’t add an additional degree of freedom.
+Examples of a three axis robot can include a gantry robotic system, with overhead motion in a plane with an extendable downward arm to allow for some type of operation such as painting that doesn’t add an additional degree of freedom.

 Four Axis Automation – Four degrees of freedom automation could be the same set up as the three axis but allows rotation of the tool point of the robot arm.
 Fourth Axis Robots are much more common than three axis robots, as it allows for the tool to rotate, this rotation opens up applications that require something such as twisting or changing the alignment of the load.